 CIRI Seeks Nominations

 NOMINATIONS DUE BY 5 P.M.
-AKDT THE FIRST MONDAY IN JUNE, ANNUALLY
+AKDT ON JUNE 17!

 CIRI accepts nominations for its Shareholder of the Year, Elder Shareholder of the Year and Youth Recognition Awards year-round.
 The awards are presented annually at the fall CIRI and The CIRI Foundation Friendship Potlatches.